gjvc/sbedecoder/README.md

 mdp_decoder.py
 --------------

-mdp_decoder.py serves as an example of using the sbedecoder package.
+mdp_decoder.py serves as an example of using the tinysbe package.
 It is a full decoder for processing CME Group MDP 3.0 (MDP3) messages from a pcap file.
 For help with using mdp_decoder.py:

     mdp_decoder.py --help